-The Mississippi College School of Nursing offers a program of study leading to a Bachelor of Science in Nursing degree, both in traditional and in online completion format.
+The Mississippi College School of Nursing offers a program of study leading to a Bachelor of Science in Nursing degree, in traditional, accelerated and in online completion format.

 This is the basic professional degree for nurses and is the foundation for graduate nursing education.
 The nursing curriculum is designed to enable the student to secure a broad foundation in general education with content in professional nursing education.

-The School offers two tracks for completion of the baccalaureate degree:
+The School offers three tracks for completion of the baccalaureate degree:

 - the generic track for traditional students